Jaredslocker21/yourcommunity/README.md

 As a developer, I need to create the navbar so that users can navigate the website from any device

-**EPIC 2 - Stand alone Pages**
+**EPIC 2 - Home Page**

+As a Developer, I want to add thumbnails which will display the Member picture.

+As a Developer, I want to add the Members Role

-As a developer, I need to implement a 404 error page to alert users when they have accessed a page that doesn't exist
+As a Developer, I want to make all Member Information a link to their personal page

+As a Developer, I want to add Like/Heart to view

+As a Site User, I want to see likes and when the member was created.

+As a Site User, I want to see a paginated and neat.

+Possible inclusion: As a Developer, I want to add Email Button which will open default email compose me page and add the email in 'To' Section

+**EPIC 3 - Page Functions and Site Pagnination**

-As a developer, I need to implement a 500 error page to alert users when an internal server error occurs
+As a Member, I want to be able to delete my Member Page when it is no longer used.

+As an Admin user, I want to be able to delete a Member Page when it is no longer used.

-As a developer, I need to implement a 403 error page to redirect unauthorised users to so that I can secure my views
+As a Developer, I need to implement a 404 error page to alert users when they have accessed a page that doesn't exist

 As a Site User, I would like a "About" page so that I can view information on this website

+Aa a Site Admin, I can approve comments so that we can moderate appropriate content.

+As a Site Admin I can approve edit and delete members

+As a Site User, I can view a paginated list of members so that I can easily view community member.

+As a Site User I can **view that my page is awaiting approval through a message on the screen

+As a Site User I can view that my page is awaiting approval through a message on the screen

-**EPIC 3 - Authentication Epic**
+**EPIC 4 - Authentication Epic**

 As a developer, I need to implement allauth so that users can sign up and have access to the websites features